J. J. Barrie: Life and career

 The session musician Clem Cattini played the drums of "No Charge", one of his forty five UK number one hit appearances on record.
 Billy Connolly's 1976 Top 40 hit, "No Chance (No Charge)", was a spoof version of Barrie's chart-topper.

 Barrie re-released "Where's The Reason" as a follow-up but it again failed to chart.
 Power Exchange had one other UK Top 20 hit single – "Who's Gonna Love Me" by The Imperials (without Little Anthony) in December 1977 – after which the label ceased trading.
 Barrie returned to Canada and tried to resume music publishing, artist management and agency representation – his former jobs during the 1960s.
 In 1980, he returned to the UK to record his own track, "You Can't Win 'Em All" b/w "It's Only A Game" – with the then Nottingham Forest F.C. manager Brian Clough – which was released on MCA late in the year.
 However, without any further chart presence in the UK, he remains labelled as a one-hit wonder.
 He released two albums for RCA, My Son and Dreamin, and another single, also called "My Son".

 Barrie's erstwhile recording partner, Vicki Brown, died of cancer on June 16, 1991.

 In 1999, an album, titled No Charge was issued on Start Records.

 Barrie released a UK compilation album in 2011 through the Demon Music Group, called No Charge.
-In the US, a new download only album, Especially for You.
+In the US, a new download only album, is Especially for You.

+Barrie died at the Margaret Bahen Hospice in Newmarket, Ontario, on May 10, 2026, at the age of 92.

 He is not to be confused with J. J. Barrie (author and novelist of To Steal a Lady and To Kill a Priest).